 Grace Stroer-Jarvis lived in the Far East, where her parents worked on an Air Force base, from the age of nine until the family returned to Ripon when she was thirteen years old.

-Having played in the school band and percussion ensemble in Misawa, Japan, Grace has now achieved Grade 8 in the instrument and will be accompanying the North Yorkshire County Youth Big Band on its European tour in the summer.
+Having played in the school band and percussion ensemble in Misawa, Japan, Grace has now achieved Grade 8 in the instrument and will be playing with the North Yorkshire County Youth Big Band on its European tour in the summer.

 Due to perform in Germany, the Netherlands and Luxembourg, she is looking forward to playing improvised solos, which is one of her strengths.